ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/06-dispatch.md

 Will give us the first set of results we discussed.

 ## Method Overriding
-Of course, part of the issue in the above example is that we actually have _two_ implementations for Blend available to each fruit.
-If we wanted all Bananas to use the Banana's Blend method, even when the banana was being treated as a Fruit, we need to _override_ the base method instead of creating a new one that hides it (in fact, in Visual Studio we should get a warning that our new method hides the base implementation, and be prompted to add the _new_ keyword if that was our intent).
+Of course, part of the issue in the above example is that we actually have _two_ implementations for `Blend()` available to each fruit.
+If we wanted all bananas to use the `Banana` class's `Blend()` method, even when the banana was being treated as a `Fruit`, we need to _override_ the base method instead of creating a new one that hides it (in fact, in Visual Studio we should get a warning that our new method hides the base implementation, and be prompted to add the `new` keyword if that was our intent).

-To override a base class method, we first must mark it as _abstract_ or _virtual_.
-The first keyword, _abstract_, indicates that the method _does not have an implementation_ (a body).
-The second, _virtual_, indicates that the base class _does_ provide an implementation.
-We should use abstract when each derived class will define its own implementation, and virtual when some derived classes will want to use a common base implementation.
+To override a base class method, we first must mark it as `abstract` or `virtual`.
+The first keyword, `abstract`, indicates that the method _does not have an implementation_ (a body).
+The second, `virtual`, indicates that the base class _does_ provide an implementation.
+We should use `abstract` when each derived class will define its own implementation, and `virtual` when some derived classes will want to use a common base implementation.
+Then, we must mark the method in the derived class with the `override` key word.

-In our Fruit, since we're providing a unique implementation in each derived class, the _abstract_ keyword is more appropriate:
+Considering our `Fruit` class, since we're providing a unique implementation of `Blend()` in each derived class, the `abstract` keyword is more appropriate:

 ```csharp
 /// <summary>